Inferno (Dante Pertuz): Publication history

 Dante Pertuz was created by writer Charles Soule and artist Joe Madureira as the protagonist of the Inhumans comic, Inhuman.
 He made his debut in the comic's first issue, which was included as a backup feature to The Amazing Spider-Man vol. 2 #1.
-In the context of the series, Pertuz is portrayed in either his late teens or early twenties, and is of Inhuman descent.
+Pertuz is either his late teens or early twenties, and is of Inhuman descent.
 His powers are activated when the mutagenic Terrigen Mist is spread throughout the world in the aftermath of the Inhumanity storyline, activating the powers of many latent Inhumans.
-Pertuz would appear in most issues of the Inhuman comic, and will appear in the Uncanny Inhumans series, a preview of which was featured as a backup for Marvel's Free Comic Book Day comic, All-New, All-Different Avengers.
+Pertuz would appear in most issues of the Inhuman comic, as well as the Uncanny Inhumans series, a preview of which was featured as a backup for Marvel's Free Comic Book Day comic, All-New, All-Different Avengers.

-Since his debut, Marvel has pushed Pertuz as a key character in their universe, usually to represent their Inhuman line of comics.
+Since his debut, Marvel pushed Pertuz as a key character in their universe, usually representing the Inhumans.
 He was included in the "Avengers NOW!" promotional artwork, where he was beside iconic characters such as Iron Man and the new Thor and Captain America.
-He was also beside Medusa as Inhuman representation in the first issue of the major crossover storyline, "Secret Wars".
+He was also beside Medusa as Inhuman representation in the first issue of the major crossover storyline "Secret Wars".
 He was featured in promotional images for the All-New, All-Different Marvel line of comics.